knkrn5/Programming-Concepts/Other Concepts/realTimeEvents/sse.md

   - The **browser receives these bytes** through the HTTP network connection.

-    - ℹ️ Network chunks **don't necessarily align with our logical messages**. we might get:
+    - ℹ️⭐ Network chunks **don't necessarily align with our logical messages**. we might get:

       ```sh
       # We can also get data like this in raw byte format